lab-antwerp-1/agile-group-4/planning/development-strategy.md

 - Footer with Social Media account links
   - [ ] HTML: a footer with 4 links will be designed and located at the bottom of each page.
-  It will consist of Facebook, Twitter, Gmail, Youtube links.
+  It will consist of Facebook, Twitter, Gmail, Youtube links
   - [ ] CSS: classes will be applied for style to the links and footer container

 ---